 Known for his controversial hot takes, Skip Bayless is synonymous with American sports media.
+Recently, the 72-year-old Skip shocked everyone with his announcement of leaving FS1 after his final show on “Undisputed”.
 Though some claim to hate him, sports fans can’t get enough of his unique, pot-stirring perspective.

-How, exactly, did Skip rise to the top of his profession?
+How did Skip rise to the top of his profession, exactly?
 How can a man so reviled be so popular?

-Read on for a clear picture of Skip Bayless’s life.
-Find out how he became one of the most popular and most reviled sports media personalities.
+Read on for a clear picture of Skip Bayless’s life and learn how he became one of the most popular and reviled sports media personalities.

 Birth and Childhood

-John Edward Bayless was born on December 4, 1951, in Oklahoma City.
+John Edward Bayless was born in Oklahoma City on December 4, 1951.
 His father, John Sr., bestowed the nickname “Skip” on his young offspring, and the name still sticks.

 His parents owned and operated the Hickory House barbecue restaurant in Oklahoma City.
 Though he spent his formative years learning the restaurant trade, Skip had no desire to follow in his father’s footsteps.

 Captivated by athletics, Skip set his eyes on sports stardom.
 Like so many of his generation, he adored the baseball stars of the day.
-He would letter in baseball as a high-school sophomore.
+He would play baseball as a high-school sophomore.

 Early Life Trauma